alexhsamuel/ora/README.md

 # Comparison with Python `datetime`

 - `datetime.datetime` represents times as year, month, date, hour, minute, second, microsecond components.
-Cron's `Time` stores integral ticks from a fixed offset, which means decomposition into components is more expensive, but other operations are cheaper.
+Ora's `Time` stores integral ticks from a fixed offset, which means decomposition into components is more expensive, but other operations are cheaper.

 - `datetime.datetime` can be "localized", with a time zone, in which case it _almost_ specifies a physical instant; or it can be "unlocalized", in which case it doesn't specify a physical instant at all.
-Cron's `Time` always represents a unique physical instant, but can be rendered in any time zone.
+Ora's `Time` always represents a unique physical instant, but can be rendered in any time zone.